 I am telling you this for a reason.
 I have been in a situation where my AB tests on my landing pages were inconclusive.
 I have tried changing the CTA colour, text copy and three hundred more elements on the page with inconclusive results, over and over again.

 This is what in science is called Sensitivity Analysis, the analysis of factors that influence the outcome.

 So, what was the problem?
 Was my not sexy enough landing page?

 The answer is no, it’s not how the landing page looks like.
-So, what is that makes people convert into leads on a landing page?
+So, what is makes people convert into leads on a landing page?

-It's persuasive content.
-Written elsewhere.
+It’s persuasive content.
+On a different page.

 Persuasive content is not even on your landing page.
 It’s elsewhere, on your referral traffic sources, for example.

 In B2C marketing, when persuading someone to buy from you, the best thing you can do is show independent, positive reviews from referral websites.

 “Have a look at what this other website has to say about us”.

 Try and receive traffic from this powerful website that talks so well about your brand and see the effect it has on your landing pages.